NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 At a congestion event, if the current *cwnd* is less than *W<sub>max</sub>*, this indicates that the saturation point experienced by this flow is getting reduced because of a change in available bandwidth.
-Then we allow this flow to release more bandwidth by reducing *W<sub>max</sub>* further.
+This flow can then release more bandwidth by reducing *W<sub>max</sub>* further.
 This action effectively lengthens the time for this flow to increase its congestion window, because the reduced *W<sub>max</sub>* forces the flow to plateau